stellar/slingshot/zkvm/spec/ZkVM.md

 Fails if `ex1` and `ex2` are not both [expression types](#expression-type).

 Note: if both `ex1` and `ex2` are [constant expressions](#constant-expression),
-the result does not depend on which one treated as a constant.
+the result does not depend on which one treated as a constant, and the resulting expression is also a constant expression.

 #### eq

 _ex1 ex2_ **eq** → _constraint_

 1. Pops two [expressions](#expression-type) `ex2`, then `ex1`.
-2. If any of `ex1` or `ex2` is a [detached variable](#variable-type), that variable is attached to the constraint system.
-3. Creates a [constraint](#constraint-type) that represents statement `ex1 - ex2 = 0`.
+2. Creates a [constraint](#constraint-type) that represents statement `ex1 - ex2 = 0`.
-4. Pushes the constraint to the stack.
+3. Pushes the constraint to the stack.

 Fails if `ex1` and `ex2` are not both [expression types](#expression-type).